radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 : An IP packet, including the header and data.

 RadSec client:
-: a RadSec instance that initiates a new connection.
+: A RadSec instance that initiates a new connection.

 RadSec server:
 : A RadSec instance that listens on a RADIUS-over-(D)TLS port and accepts new connections.